Medical Marijuana for Post-Surgical Pain in Florida

 Bring a valid Florida ID and surgical records, post-operative notes, current pain management documentation, and imaging reports if relevant.

-Get Certified for Post-Surgical Pain
+Get Your Medical Marijuana Card for Post-Surgical Pain

 Schedule your evaluation with Dr. Stratt.
 Same-day state registry submissions for qualifying patients.